 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 4 years 7 months

 Students in third through fifth grade at Newport Elementary School will present the school’s fourth annual Cultural Arts Night Thursday, March 23.
 Students have spent the month learning about different cultures and ethnicities including German, Hmong, Native American, Puerto Rican, Norwegian and others.

 South Washington County Schools is paying $75,000 to settle a racial discrimination case.

 A Washington County SWAT team was used to help coax a Cottage Grove man accused in a domestic assault from his home early Monday after a two-hour standoff.
 Authorities arrested Matthew Joseph Franssen, 26, about 12:45 a.m. after he tried running from a back door of his home in the 8500 block of Jewel Avenue while a SWAT vehicle “breached” the home’s front door, Cottage Grove police Capt.
 Pete Koerner said.

 The former pastor of a Cottage Grove church pleaded guilty in federal court last week to distribution of child pornography, a deal that will result in a harsher sentence than he might have faced in state court.